 - Vector The Vector display shows a plot of the R-Y signal on the vertical axis and the B-Y signal on the horizontal axis.
 This display is useful for looking at hue and amplitude of the colors, but does not show luminance information. - Luma Qualified Vector The Luma Qualified Vector display (available with Option PROD) is a vector display that is gated by a specified luminance range.
-Each vector tile may have a different luminance range specified. - Lightning This Tek proprietary display shows the same color signals as in the Vector mode, but they are plotted against luminance.
+Each vector tile may have a different luminance range specified. - Lightning The Lightning display shows the same color signals as in the Vector mode, but they are plotted against luminance.
 One color difference signal is plotted in the top half and the other in the bottom.
-The Lightning display is useful for checking chroma and luma gain, and for checking chroma to luma delay using the timing marks that show errors in the green to magenta transition on a color bar signal.
+Lightning is useful for checking chroma and luma gain, and for checking chroma to luma delay using the timing marks that show errors in the green to magenta transition on a color bar signal.
+This is a Tektronix proprietary display and is for SDI signals only.